Ischgl - perhaps more than any other resort in Austria - has completely changed its image over the last years.

 More information about travel to Ischgl

 The locals are justifiably proud of their ski area, which crosses the border into Switzerland and links up with the tiny duty-free resort of Samnaun.
-Three large lifts take the skier up to the Idalp and a vast choice of long and mainly intermediate ski runs at a snow-sure altitude.
+Three large lifts take the skier up to the Idalp and a vast choice of long and perfectly groomed slopes at a snow-sure altitude.

-Recent investment in lifts and connections has moved Ischgl into the top rank of Austrian ski resorts.
+Recent investment in ski lift infrastructure has moved Ischgl into the top rank of Austrian ski resorts.

 More information about the Ischgl ski area

-Ischgl is a pretty compact resort clustered around the church and the two main lift stations.
+Ischgl is a pretty compact resort clustered around the church and the two main ski lift stations.
 Escalators help movement from one level to another and regular ski buses serve the few hamlets which are not within walking distance of the lifts.

 More information about Ischgl hotels & other accommodation

 Ischgl is far enough up the Paznaun valley that it has no major resorts nearby - the closest smaller ski areas would be the higher resort of Galtür (often visited by Ischgl skiers), and the resorts of See and Kappl further down the valley.